kkauder/eic.github.io/_posts/2020-06-22-software-news.md

 The abstract, reference files, and note sections of these fields have been updated accordingly.

 Parameterizations based on the Detector Matrix Version 0.1 are [available for usage](https://github.com/eic/eicsmeardetectors).
 You can select them via `SmearDetectorMatrix_0_1.cxx`.
-Please see the [section on Official parameterizations](https://github.com/eic/eicsmeardetectors) for details.
+Please see [the section on Official Parameterizations](https://github.com/eic/eicsmeardetectors) for details.
 The parameterizations will be included in the QA plots macros of the upcoming next release of eic-smear.

 ### GitHub for the EICUG {#github}